2020 Kansas City Public Schools Teacher of the Year Award

 Selecting a Winner

-The the CCE Division will solicit nominations from stakeholders for each school.
+The KCPS Division of Communications and Community Engagement will solicit Teacher of the Year nominations from stakeholders for each school.
 The principal of each school will decide how to select that school’s Teacher of the Year.
 Some sort of voting process will be suggested but not required.
 As each school selects its TOY, each honoree will complete an online nomination form for the KCPS TOY Award.
-A committee coordinated by the CCE Division will use a blind-judging process to select a KCPS TOY and two runners-up from the school TOYs.
+A committee will use a blind-judging process to select a KCPS Teacher of the Year and two runners-up from the school-level TOYs.
 The selection committee will use a scoring rubric based on criteria established at the local, state and national level.
-All school TOYs will be honored at the KCPS TOY Ceremony, where the winner and runners-up will be announced.
+All school TOYs will be honored at the KCPS Teacher & Principal of the Year Awards Banquet, where the winner and runners-up will be announced.